 Gentle, lovable, affectionate and engaging, these canines are committed to your household and make excellent watch dogs.
 They are extremely intelligent social animal with expressive eyes and have plenty of energy.
 They require a minimum of 1 hour of exercise a day, grow to between 23 to 27 inches (58 – 69cm) and weigh on average between 45 to 70 pounds (20 – 32 Kg).

-Black and tan setting dogs were known in Scotland as early as 1620, but it was their presence in the kennels of the fourth Duke of Gordon 200 years later that brought them to prominence.
-The Castle Gordon Setters had first-class hunting skills and were beautiful as well.
-It was written of them: “They are not fast dogs, but they have good staying powers and can keep on steadily from morning until night.
+Black & Tan setting dogs were known in Scotland as early as 1620, but it was their presence in the kennels of the fourth Duke of Gordon 200 years later that brought them to prominence.
+The Gordon Castle Setters had first-class hunting skills and were beautiful as well.
+It was written of them: “They are not fast dogs, but they have good staying power and can keep on steadily from morning until night.
 Their noses are first class and they seldom make a false point.
 When they stand, you may be sure there are birds.”

 Gordon Setter Characteristics

-Gordons are generally healthy, but like all breeds of dogs, they’re prone to certain diseases and conditions.
-Not all Gordons will get any or all of these diseases, but it’s important to be aware of them if you’re buying or living with a Gordon.
+Gordons Setters are generally a healthy breed, but like all purebreds they are prone to specific conditions and diseases.
+There are no guarantees but it’s important to be aware of them if you’re buying with a Gordon.

 Care & Feeding